ThinManager/ansible/README.md

 Once installation is completed, the playbook then configures the ThinServer service to run as a domain account that has local Administrator permissions on the host.
 The domain account credentials are specified in the tm_service_username and tm_service_password variables.

-Lastly, the playbook opens the commonly used ports on the Windows firewall.
+Also, the playbook opens the commonly used ports on the Windows firewall.
 The last 2 are commented out but can be included if your deployment will utilize a Docker Container host and/or Active Directory.

+Lastly, the win_package Ansible module used to perform the msi and exe installations uses a product_id to identify if the particular package was already installed (idempotency).
+These were obtained for each installation by inspecting the XML file stored in the Config directory of the ThinManager and FactoryTalk Activation Manager installation folders.

 Configuration Playbook:  thinmanager-config.yaml
 ------------------------------------------------